John and Gerry's Orchids of Britain and Europe

 O. pharia was first described from Hvar, Croatia by Devillers and Devillers-Terschuren in 2004.
 Its name refers to Pharos, the ancient name of the large Dalmatian Island now known as Hvar.

-This is a highly threatened species, thought to be endemic not just to Croatia but specifically to the island of Hvar, where increasingly intensive agricultural methods are reducing the habitat available to the species which is now becoming extremely difficult to find, even in its former strongholds around Vrboska, in the central region of the island.
-Its presence outside Hvar is suspected but so far such reports are unconfirmed
+This is a highly threatened species, endemic not just to Croatia but specifically to the island of Hvar, where increasingly intensive agricultural methods are reducing habitat available to the species which is now becoming extremely difficult to find, even in its former strongholds around Vrboska, in the central region of the island.
+Its presence outside Hvar is suspected but so far such reports are unconfirmed.

 The status of O. pharia is a matter of contention amongst experts with some leading authorities, including Stefan Hertel preferring to regard the species as an isolated population of the Italian O. apulica.
 There is little doubt that whether in its scolopaxoid or fuciflorid form, O. pharia bears a strong morphological resemblance to its cousin across the Adriatic in the Puglia region of southern Italy.